ooyala/atlantis-aquarium/README.md

 ```

 ## build and start atlantis components
 Aquarium require following components.
-All but base-aquarium-image are services run in docker containers;
+All but base-aquarium-image are services run in docker containers within the VM we just created;
 base-aquarium-image is a special target to build the base image that other components run inside.

 * **base-aquarium-imagec**; base docker image for every other components in this list